subhash1107/dsajs/README.md

 # DSA Project

+## Recent Learning Highlights (Day 10)

+Today, I worked on two new problems:

+- **mixSort.js**: Implemented a custom sort function that separates strings and numbers in an array, sorts each group individually, and then combines them.
+Practiced type checking and sorting logic for mixed-type arrays.
+- **removeDuplicatesUnsorted.js**: Explored two approaches to remove duplicates from an unsorted array: using a Set for simplicity, and using a Map to do it in-place while preserving order.

+Check the respective files for code, comments, and example runs!

 ## Recent Learning Highlights (Day 7)

 Today, I worked on a variety of problems across arrays, searching, and recursion: